New Lower Bounds for van der Waerden Numbers Using Distributed Computing: Constructions

-First, Rabung's method, which he attributes to Folkman, provides a coloring of the integers $1 \ldots p-1$ that colors the $n$th entry $\log_\rho n \mod r$, where $\rho$ is a primitive root of $p$ and $\log_\rho n$ is the discrete logarithm defined as $m$ such that $\rho^m=n \mod p$.
-The choice of primitive root does not affect the length of the certificate or the length of the longest monochromatic arithmetic progression.
-Rabung shows there is a shortcut for determining the longest monochromatic arithmetic progression in this certificate.
-Suppose there is a monochromatic progression of length 3 and spacing $d$ at positions $a$, $a + d$, $a+ 2d$, in which case $\log_\rho a = \log_\rho a + d = \log_\rho a + 2d \mod r$.
-Find $d^{-1} * d = 1 \mod p$.
-Then multiply through by $d^{-1}$ so $\log_\rho d^{-1}a = \log_\rho d^{-1}a + 1 = \log_\rho d^{-1}a + 2 \mod r$, which is an arithmetic progression of spacing $1$.
-Therefore, there is a monochromatic arithmetic progression of spacing $d$ and length 3 in $1 \ldots p-1$ if and only if there is a monochromatic arithmetic progression of spacing 1.
-Consider an $r$-coloring of $0 \ldots (k-1)p$ such that position $n$ is given color $\log_\rho n \mod r$ if $n$ is not in the set ${0,p,2p, \ldots, (k-1)p}$.
-Assign any colors to members of that set so that not all have the same color.
-Rabung's theorem states that this coloring contains no monochromatic arithmetic progression of length $k$ if and only if: (a) there is no monochromatic arithmetic progression of spacing 1 in $1 \ldots p-1$ and (b) if 1 and $p-1$ have the same color then $1,2,\ldots,(k-1)/2$ do not all have the same color, while if 1 and $p-1$ have different colors then $1,2,\ldots,(k-1)$ do not all have the same color.\footnote{The choice of primitive root does not affect the length of the longest monochromatic arithmetic progression.}
+We $r$-color $0,1, \ldots, (k-1)p$ so that position $n$ is given color $\log_\rho n \mod r$ for $n$ not in the set ${0,p, \ldots, (k-1)p}$, then assign any colors to members of that set so that not all have the same color.
+Rabung showed that this coloring contains no monochromatic arithmetic progression of length $k$ if and only if: (a) there is no monochromatic arithmetic progression of spacing 1 in $1, \ldots, p-1$ and (b) if 1 and $p-1$ have the same color then $[(k-1)/2]$ do not all have the same color, while if 1 and $p-1$ have different colors then $[k-1]$ do not all have the same color \cite{Rabung}.
+Pseudocode is presented in Algorithm 1.